Latest

 These are not radical questions.
 They are the questions we ask — or should ask — of every major infrastructure project, every policy change, every institutional decision that affects millions of lives.
 That we have not yet normalised asking them of AI deployments is a measure of how thoroughly the technology industry has exempted itself from the social contract.

 Seventy-nine per cent of women in employment.
 The number demands a response that matches its scale.
-And the response must come not from the women being displaced, but from the institutions — corporate, governmental, and technological — that are driving the displacement.
+The response must come from the institutions driving the displacement — corporate, governmental, and technological — rather than falling again to the women being displaced.

 Stay in the Conversation